 Then the dew-drop is depicted as being indifferent to its new mansion (which is the crimson rose), and this is another conceit.
 This particular conceit receives emphasis when the idea of the indifference of the dew-drop to the rose is repeated in the following line of the next stanzas: “How it the purple flower does slight”.

 Another conceit follows when the poet says that the dew-drop keeps gazing back upon the skies, shinning with a mournful light.
-Perhaps the most striking metaphysical conceit in this poem occurs in the line: “Like its own tear,” which means that the dew-drop seems to be a tear which has been shed by itself.
+Perhaps the most striking metaphysical conceit in ‘On a Drop of Dew’ occurs in the line: “Like its own tear,” which means that the dew-drop seems to be a tear which has been shed by itself.

 The dewdrop has shed a tear because it feels sad on account of its separation from the upper regions from which it has come.
 The idea that the sun takes pity upon the sad dew-drop and sends it back to heaven is yet another conceit.
 Thus, we have a whole series of conceits in the first two stanzas.
 The poem is metaphysical both by a virtue of its theme (which pertains to the soul) and by virtue of its conceits.